AdilFaizi/DSP-Filter-Design-and-Audio-Restoration-Project-/README.md

 Designed a bandpass FIR filter using windowing and/or Parks–McClellan methods.
 Calculated filter length, derived coefficients, and generated magnitude/phase responses to meet precise ripple and attenuation requirements.

 Noise Identification in Audio Signals
-Analyzed the noisy .wav file using spectrograms, FFT analysis, and power spectral density to isolate and characterize dominant noise components.
+Analyzed the noisy .wav file using spectrograms, FFT analysis to isolate and characterize dominant noise components.

 Two Noise-Removal Approaches

-Time-Domain Filtering: Applied FIR filtering and smoothing techniques.
+1. Time-Domain Filtering: Applied FIR filtering and smoothing techniques.

-Frequency-Domain Suppression: Used STFT-based masks, spectral subtraction, and band elimination.
+2. Frequency-Domain Suppression: Used FFT based masks, and notch filter

 Performance Verification
 Measured passband/stopband ripple, attenuation, and reconstruction quality.
-Conducted listening tests and visualized the cleaned audio through spectrogram comparison.
+Conducted listening tests and visualized the cleaned audio through comparison.

 Example of creating the FIR Filter under certain requirements and the plot in the frequency domain: